Animal-based therapy

 Meet our Therapy Animals

-Tucker, Our Certified Therapy Dog
+Tucker, Certified Therapy Dog

 Tucker specializes in working with children, providing a playful and comforting presence that helps them navigate their emotions and challenges.
 His gentle demeanor and intuitive nature make him a perfect companion for our young clients.